pival13/ssbp-Viewer/README.md

 SsbpViewer also support the following options:
 * `-b arg`, `--bind=arg`: Change the content of a part, depending on the format of `arg`:
-* * `partName:imagePath`: Change the sprite used on the part `partName` by the corresponding sprite on the image at `imagePath`.
-Images must be on PNG or WEBP format.
+  * ~~`partName:imagePath`: Change the sprite used on the part `partName` by the corresponding sprite on the image at `imagePath`.
+Images must be on PNG or WEBP format.~~ (Not yet supported)
-* * `partName:ssbp:animeName`: Force the part `partName` to use the animation `animeName` describe on the ssbp file at `ssbp`. `ssbp` can be the path to the file, or its name (without extension) if it as already been described.
+  * `partName:ssbp:animeName`: Force the part `partName` to use the animation `animeName` describe on the ssbp file at `ssbp`. `ssbp` can be the path to the file, or its name (without extension) if it as already been described.
 If omitted, `ssbp` default to the current ssbp file.

 Once an animation file have been loaded several interactions are available.
 * Change the animation played: right and left arrows, or the A and D keys.